Jonas395/file_manipulation_scripts/README.md

-A collection of various scripts I've made for various reasons to quickly modify a large number of files
+A collection of scripts I've made for various reasons, usually to quickly modify a large number of files